akuity/terraform-provider-akp/docs/data-sources/clusters.md

 page_title: "akp_clusters Data Source - akp"
 subcategory: ""
 description: |-
-  Find all clusters attached to an Argo CD instance
+  Gets information about all clusters attached to an Argo CD instance
 ---

 # akp_clusters (Data Source)

-Find all clusters attached to an Argo CD instance
+Gets information about all clusters attached to an Argo CD instance

 ## Example Usage